luyadev/luya.io/docs/guide/cms/blocktypes.md

 # Block config and type

-Here we are diving a bit deeper understand what the `config()` method of a block contains and which kind of types can be used.
+Here we are diving a bit deeper understand what the <class name="luya\cms\base\PhpBlock" method="config" /> method of a block contains and which kind of types can be used.
 First we have to explain the available types of configurations and which are used to be configured by the user or the developer.

 ## Block input / Output configuration